ErpNetDocs/webclient/introduction/how-to/functional-panels/customer-products.md

 You can enter **quantities** manually, adjust them with **“+”** and **“-”** buttons, as well as determine their **measurement units**.

 > [!WARNING]
-> Customer product quantities are loaded for a selected **store**.
-Changing the store will change the quantities being displayed.
+> Customer products are loaded for a selected **store**.
+Changing the store will also change the products being displayed.

 ![pictures](pictures/customer-products-show.png)